FHO+ Revenue Capture — Full-Service FHO+ Billing for Ontario Family Physicians

 Confidence scoring

 Each billed segment receives a confidence rating.
-High-confidence entries are auto-billed.
+High-confidence entries are auto-prepared for your review before submission.
 Ambiguous entries are held for review.
-The system deliberately under-bills on uncertainty — it will never submit a claim you can’t defend.
+The system is designed to hold uncertain entries for physician review rather than prepare them automatically.

 Tamper-evident audit trail